 There’s no greater pleasure for me than to bring back underwater pictures from my scuba diving trips whether they are tropical destinations or local dive sites.
 I love the diversity of aquatic ecosystems.
 For us, scuba divers, it feels natural to share with family and friends the absolute beauty that lies below the surface.
-The beauty we are the only one to witness the beauty of the depths of the oceans.
-I know how frustrating it can be if all your tentatives at underwater photography end up with blurry or green underwater pictures.
+Especially since we are the only one to witness the beauty of the depths of the oceans.
+I know how frustrating it can be if all your tentatives at underwater photography ended up with blurry or green underwater pictures.
 Based on the experience of my first years of underwater photography, let me share with you my top 5 tips for beginners on how to take pictures underwater.

 - 1 – Invest in a high-quality waterproof compact camera